finleywang/finleywang.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Dr. Fei Wang is currently an Associate Professor at Institute of Computing Technology, Chinese Academy of Sciences (CAS).
 He belongs to Research Center for Intelligent Equipment Systems and State Key Laboratory of AI Safety.
 He is working on the research, development, and application of spatio-temporal data mining, timeseries forecasting and AI4Science.
 Prior to that, he obtained his PhD degree at ICT, CAS under the supervision of [**Prof. Yongjun Xu**](https://scholar.google.com/citations?user=l34KxTYAAAAJ&hl=zh-CN).
 He is now also supervised by [**Prof. Xueqi Cheng**](https://scholar.google.com.hk/citations?user=hY8aLqAAAAAJ&hl=zh-CN).
-He published 50+ papers in journals (e.g., The Innovation, TKDE, TVT) and conferences (such as KDD, ICDE, VLDB, AAAI, ICML, MM and CIKM).
-His publications collectively gathered 4,600+ citations on Google Scholar, with h-index of 22.
+He published 50+ papers in journals (e.g., The Innovation, TKDE, TVT) and conferences (such as KDD, CIKM, ICDE, VLDB, ICML, AAAI, MM and ACL).
+His publications collectively gathered 4,900+ citations on Google Scholar, with h-index of 22.
 Among them, one paper was awarded as Best Paper by the world class journal The Innovation, one paper was awarded as Best Student Paper by DASFAA 2022, several papers (STEP, STID, DSFormer) were selected as the most influential papers ranked by PaperDigest, one paper entered ESI (Essential Science Indicators) Highly Cited Papers.
-He has served as the Youth Editor of The Innovation (IF=33.2, the 4th among Multidisciplinary Journals over the world; CiteScore=53.4, the 2nd among Multidisciplinary Journals over the world), and PC for prestigious conferences, including KDD, NeurIPS, IJCAI, MM, AAAI and so on.
+He has served as the Youth Editor of The Innovation (IF=25.7, the 4th among Multidisciplinary Journals over the world; CiteScore=53.4, the 2nd among Multidisciplinary Journals over the world), and PC for prestigious conferences, including KDD, NeurIPS, IJCAI, AAAI, MM and so on.

 Our lab are actively seeking highly motivated and self-driven students (RA/Master/PhD).
 If you are interested, feel free to reach out!